-As photographed by James Corrigan:
+As seen by Area Photographer James Corrigan:

 San Francisco, la grille sur les collines / the grid meets the hills (English and French Edition) Paperback – June 17, 1999, by Florence Lipsky ISBN: 9782863640777

 Oh Ma Ga!
 I missed this one, both in 1999 and in 2010, when a mini-review appeared in the San Francisco Chronicle:

 Take a look at these scans from 99% Invisible, a “tiny radio show about design, architecture & the 99% invisible activity that shapes our world.”

 And here’s a peek from the Google Books.

 Check it, it’s Vallejo and Jones:

 I’m going to get this book and read through it…

 First it was free and then it cost $1 at newsstands.

 So this is the latest tack – a price reduction: